gregcusack/microservices-demo/README.md

 6. Prepare the GKE cluster for `istio`.

    1. [Prepare GKE cluster for Istio](https://istio.io/latest/docs/setup/platform-setup/gke/).
 Skip the first step which sets up a new cluster.
+You can get the $CLUSTER_NAME, $ZONE and $PROJECT_ID from the Google Cloud CLI.

 7. Make sure you have `istio` running in your cluster already with `Jaeger` add-on.